codex-team/hawk.garage/README.md

 **Change Date:** 2029-01-01
 **Change License:** Apache-2.0 (after the Change Date)

-"Hawk" name and logo are trademarks of CodeX Team.
+"Hawk" name and logo are trademarks of CodeX.